Academic Regulations and Requirements

 Requesting a Leave of Absence

-Students requesting a Leave of Absence must submit a completed SOP petition form then see Program Policies and Procedures then Petition Form, the UMKC Request for Leave of Absence form and required supporting documentation.
-The forms are submitted to the Office of Student Affairs (OSA) for the School of Pharmacy who forwards them to the Academic Progression Committee Chair.
+Students requesting a Leave of Absence must see the Program Policies and Procedures and submit the School of Pharmacy Petition Form, as well as the UMKC Request for Leave of Absence form and required supporting documentation.
+The forms are submitted to the Office of Student Affairs (OSA) for the School of Pharmacy who forwards the materials to the Academic Progression Committee Chair.
 The Chair calls a meeting of the Academic Progression Committee who hears the petition.

 Pharmacy students approved for Leave of Absence: